CLIUtils/CLI11/README.md

 -    `->delimiter(char)`: 🚧 allows specification of a custom delimiter for separating single arguments into vector arguments, for example specifying `->delimiter(',')` on an option would result in `--opt=1,2,3` producing 3 elements of a vector and the equivalent of --opt 1 2 3 assuming opt is a vector value
 -   `->description(str)`: 🆕 Set/change the description.
 -   `->multi_option_policy(CLI::MultiOptionPolicy::Throw)`: Set the multi-option policy.
 Shortcuts available: `->take_last()`, `->take_first()`, and `->join()`.
 This will only affect options expecting 1 argument or bool flags (which do not inherit their default but always start with a specific policy).
--   `->check(CLI::IsMember(...))`: 🚧 Require an option be a member of a given set.
-See below for options.
--   `->transform(CLI::IsMember(...))`: 🚧 Require an option be a member of a given set or map.
-Can change the parse.
-See below for options.
--   `->check(CLI::ExistingFile)`: Requires that the file exists if given.
--   `->check(CLI::ExistingDirectory)`: Requires that the directory exists.
--   `->check(CLI::ExistingPath)`: Requires that the path (file or directory) exists.
--   `->check(CLI::NonexistentPath)`: Requires that the path does not exist.
--   `->check(CLI::Range(min,max))`: Requires that the option be between min and max (make sure to use floating point if needed).
-Min defaults to 0.
--   `->check(CLI::PositiveNumber)`: 🚧 Requires the number be greater or equal to 0
--   `->check(CLI::ValidIPV4)`: 🚧 Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`
+-   `->check(std::string(const std::string &), validator_name="",validator_description="")`: 🚧 define a check function.
+The function should return a non empty string with the error message if the check fails
+-   `->check(Validator)`:🚧 Use a Validator object to do the check see [Validators](#validators) for a description of available Validators and how to create new ones.
--   `->transform(std::string(std::string))`: Converts the input string into the output string, in-place in the parsed options.
+-   `->transform(std::string(std::string &), validator_name="",validator_description=")`: Converts the input string into the output string, in-place in the parsed options.
+-   `->transform(Validator)`: uses a Validator object to do the transformation see [Validators](#validators) for a description of available Validators and how to create new ones.
--   `->each(void(std::string)>`: Run this function on each value received, as it is received.
+-   `->each(void(const std::string &)>`: Run this function on each value received, as it is received.
+It should throw a `ValidationError` if an error is encountered
 -   `->configurable(false)`: Disable this option from being in a configuration file.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
-Check takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
+Each takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
 The help message will have the name of the parent option prepended.
-Since `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
+Since `each`, `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
+Operations added through `transform` are executed first in reverse order of addition, and `check` and `each` are run in order of addition.
 If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.
-Validate can also be a subclass of `CLI::Validator`, in which case it can also set the type name and can be combined with `&` and `|` (all built-in validators are this sort).
-Validators can also be inverted with `!` such as `->check(!CLI::ExistingFile)` which would check that a file doesn't exist.

-🚧 The `IsMember` validator lets you specify a set of predefined options.
-You can pass any container or copyable pointer (including `std::shared_ptr`) to a container to this validator; the container just needs to be iterable and have a `::value_type`.
-The type should be convertible from a string.
-You can use an initializer list directly if you like.
-If you need to modify the set later, the pointer form lets you do that; the type message and check will correctly refer to the current version of the set.
-After specifying a set of options, you can also specify "filter" functions of the form `T(T)`, where `T` is the type of the values.
-The most common choices probably will be `CLI::ignore_case` an `CLI::ignore_underscore`.
-Here are some examples
-of `IsMember`:

--   `CLI::IsMember({"choice1", "choice2"})`: Select from exact match to choices.
--   `CLI::IsMember({"choice1", "choice2"}, CLI::ignore_case, CLI::ignore_underscore)`: Match things like `Choice_1`, too.
--   `CLI::IsMember(std::set<int>({2,3,4}))`: Most containers and types work; you just need `std::begin`, `std::end`, and `::value_type`.
--   `CLI::IsMember(std::map<std::string, int>({{"one", 1}, {"two", 2}}))`: You can use maps; in `->transform()` these replace the matched value with the key.
--   `auto p = std::make_shared<std::vector<std::string>>(std::initializer_list<std::string>("one", "two")); CLI::IsMember(p)`: You can modify `p` later.
--   Note that you can combine validators with `|`, and only the matched validation will modify the output in transform.
-The first `IsMember` is the only one that will print in help, though the error message will include all Validators.

 On the command line, options can be given as: